 An EIN, or Employer Identification Number (also known as a Federal Tax Identification Number) is the way that the IRS identifies your business.
 Business owners use their EINs like they would use their Social Security numbers.
 Read more about EINs.

-Safe Shield is sought by many businesses who desire to cut their liabilities and succeed in their fields.
+Safe Shield is sought by many businesses who desire to cut their liabilities and to succeed in their fields.
 Our Formation Service implements a comprehensive process to initiate your business safely and successfully.
-Read entire in-depth article on Forming a LLC.
+Read an entire in-depth article on Forming a LLC.